 Another Japanese Masterpiece - Oyakodon

+Sometimes, I check out the latest cookbooks from the library. as I already have so many cookbooks it is hard to store them all.
 This is one of my favorite Asian cookbooks.
-Sometimes I check out the latest cookbooks from the library as I already have so many cookbooks it is hard to store them all.
-This one has some great recipes as well!

 Questions & Answers